github/docs/content/development/build-osmand/index.md

 ---
-title: Build OsmAnd, Tools and SDK & API Samples"
+title: Build OsmAnd, Tools and SDK & API Samples
 intro: "In case you want to reuse OsmAnd's code, create a sample app using OsmAnd's API or setup full development environment, this section will guide you through the process."
 versions: '*'
 ---